2.6 Analysis Menu

 Explanation of Earthwork Calculation Results

-Excavation volume (mΒ³): This is the volume above the volumetric base portion, i.e. the portion to be excavated from the surface.
+Excavation volume (mΒ³): This is the volume above the volumetric base portion, i.e., the portion to be excavated from the surface.

-Fill volume (mΒ³): this is the volume below the volumetric foundation portion, i.e. the portion that needs to be filled to reach the foundation surface.
+Fill volume (mΒ³): This is the volume below the volumetric foundation portion, i.e., the portion that needs to be filled to reach the foundation surface.

 Volume difference (mΒ³): this is the difference between the volume of the excavation and the volume of the fill, indicating the change in the total volume.